isaacazuelos/kurt/README.md

-# kurt
+# Kurt

-A language project I'll never finish
+A language for fun.